cloud-hero/vagrant-microk8s/README.md

 If you have any other Linux Distribution, you can choose the `Linux` tab and download the binary.

-After that, you can go to your Downloads forlder and run `sudo mv vagrant /usr/local/bin/` to put it somewhere where your terminal can find it.
+After that, you can go to your Downloads forlder and run `sudo mv vagrant /usr/local/bin/` to put it somewhere where your terminal can find it (this step is necessary only if you are using the binary from the `Linux` tab).

 After installing, commands like `vagrant version` should work from anywhere.